simonklee/godis/readme.md

 Pipelines include support for MULTI/EXEC operations.

-    c := godis.New("tcp:127.0.0.1:6379", 0, "")
+    c := godis.NewPipeClient("tcp:127.0.0.1:6379", 0, "", true)

-Mark a client as a pipeline with c.Pipeline.
+Create a PipeClient.
 Subsequent commands will be buffered.

-    p := c.Pipeline(true)
+PipeClient acts as a regular client, but implements a few extra commands;

-`Pipe struct` is returned.
-It implements `Multi`, `Exec`, `Unwatch`*, `Watch`*, `Discard`*.
+`Multi`, `Exec`, `Unwatch`*, `Watch`*, `Discard`*.
 The latter three are still not implemented.
-Passing `true` to the Pipeline will mark this as a transaction.
+Setting transaction to `true` wraps commands inside MULTI ..
+EXEC.

     c.Set("foo", "bar")
     c.Get("foo")

-Commands are still called as usual on the Client object.
+Commands are still called as usual, but will return an empty Reply.

-    replies := p.Exec()
+    replies := c.Exec()

-To execute the buffered commands we call p.Exec().
+To execute the buffered commands we call c.Exec().
 Exec handles both MULTI/EXEC pipelines and simply buffered piplines.
-It return a slice of all the *Reply objects for every command we executed.
+It returns a slice of all the *Reply objects for every command we executed.

+See `example/transaction.go` for a full example.

 ## TODO